Why We Are At The Start Of A Multi-Year Gold Bull Market

 “Money is gold, and nothing else.”

 J.P.
-Morgan testimony before Congress 1912 (page 5)
+Morgan evidence before legislature 1912 (page 5)

 - Gold as a share of global financial assets is low.

-- Equity market valuations are high.
+- Equity marketplace values are high.

-New Multi-Year Gold Bull Market Has Begun
+New Multi-Year Gold Bull marketplace Has Begun

 Next, we will examine the long-term fundamental indicators that display gold is undervalued under the conditions of declining trust in credit.